Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/MIT missing semester.md

 - Metadata: every snapshot has metadata including the submission date and the user who submitted it

 2.Principle:
-Take a snapshot at a certain time, recording all the informaiton
+Take a snapshot at a certain time, recording all the information

 3.Lower level->actual data structure
 Notice: The trees, snapshots and blob are just pointers, and hash values are also pointers